2j2h5/great-kingdom/README.md

 npm run dev
 ```
 2. Allow access to your public IP through methods such as port forwarding.
-3. Play game on your public IP
+3. Play game on your public IP.

+# Purpose
+This is for enjoyment with acquaintances.
+Since this does not guarantee security, do not disclose your IP to strangers.